lucassanascimento/lucassanascimento/README.md

 - 🔭 I'm a student and Web developer.

-- 🌱  I'm constantly learning new languages and creating my own personal projects.
+- 🌱 I'm constantly learning new techs and updating my knowledge.
 Also, I really enjoy attending tech related events.

 - 🎣  I love watching and playing CS:GO